Skuzzle-UK/CppND-Capstone-Hello-World/README.md

 I decided this project should be to create something that I am working with on a daily basis, yet to expand on what I do daily.
 For this to be the case I have listed a few key focus points:
 * Automotive based
-* Cutting edge modern and future tech
+* Cutting edge modern and future technology
 * Vehicle modification
 * ECU calibration
 * Tuning